IrinaPereverzev/random_users_assigment/README.md

 Python

-MySql workbanch - To connect to the database, python file named "config" must be created, and store the DB connection information: username, password, host, database
+MySql workbench - To connect to the database, python file named "config" must be created, and store the DB connection information: username, password, host, database